 NCA Modern Slavery and Human Trafficking Statement

-In accordance with the Modern Slavery Act 2015 and as per page 46 of our 2020/21 Annual Report and Accounts, the NCA fully supports the government’s objectives to eradicate modern slavery and human trafficking, and recognises the significant role the NHS has to play in both combatting it and supporting victims.
+In accordance with the Modern Slavery Act 2015 and as per our Annual Report and Accounts (March 2024), the NCA fully supports the government’s objectives to eradicate modern slavery and human trafficking, and recognises the significant role the NHS has to play in both combatting it and supporting victims.
 In particular, we're strongly committed to ensuring our supply chains and business activities are free from ethical and labour standards abuses.

 Organisation's Structure and Business